 Do We Have Lessons from History?

 Absolutely.
 In 1918, the world tragically was hard hit by the Spanish Influenza pandemic, which infected around 500 million people, one-third of the global population and took the lives of about 50 million people, 2% of the population of the planet at that time.

-In 1918 and afterwards, the real lessons were clear to all.
+In 1918 and afterward, the real lessons were clear to all.
 The catastrophe taught the lessons of unity and communication.
-Governments all over the globe learnt the hard way that they had to deal with global pandemics with a new approach, and from this wisdom emerged quite new policies and new institutions, including the World Health Organization (WHO).
+Governments all over the globe learned the hard way that they had to deal with global pandemics with a new approach, and from this wisdom emerged quite new policies and new institutions, including the World Health Organization (WHO).
 It was clear that from then on, organizations like WHO and others would be carrying out the new global task of analyzing, researching and sharing all the data related to any pandemic with scientists, researchers and medical executives all over the world.

-Everyone at that time back in 1918 and afterwards came to the conclusion that it was all about data and the importance of distributing this data swiftly among all the parties concerned ─ to medical institutions, hospitals, research units and universities across the globe.
+Everyone at that time back in 1918 and afterward came to the conclusion that it was all about data and the importance of distributing this data swiftly among all the parties concerned ─ to medical institutions, hospitals, research units and universities across the globe.

 Everyone, as a result, realized that to achieve this, all relevant information should be translated with precision, accuracy and speed.
 So, everybody came to understand the strategic role of medical translation services.